jnozzi/cocoadev.com/markdown/JavaBlows.md

 So let's demonstrate how to create a data table in Java, and to do so compactly.
 Yes, Java eschews the stack in favor of the heap.
 Precious little is on the stack.
 So we get to avoid issues with memory addresses being no longer valid because the stack has been popped.
 Yes it's a tradeoff.
 I can type, though.
 A few extra characters don't mean much.

-Map map = Maps.General/ArrayToMap( new Object[]{ new Character('&'),
+Map map = Maps.ArrayToMap( new Object[]{ new Character('&'),
          "nbsp", new Character('\*), "quot", new Character('<'), "lt", new Integer(160), "nbsp"});
 *

-And yes, no such thing as Maps.General/ArrayToMap exists.
+And yes, no such thing as Maps.ArrayToMap exists.
 I'd have to write it.
 Pretty straightforward, though.

 class Maps
 {
-    static Map General/ArrayToMap( Object[] keyValuePairs )
+    static Map ArrayToMap( Object[] keyValuePairs )
     {
         if( keyValuePairs.length % 2 != 0 )
-            throw new General/IllegalArgumentException( "The last key is missing it's value pair" );
+            throw new IllegalArgumentException( "The last key is missing it's value pair" );
-        Map *map = new General/HashMap();
+        Map *map = new HashMap();
         for( int i = 0; i < keyValuePairs; i+=2 )
         {
             map.put( keyValuePairs[i], keyValuePairs[i+1]);